- I am a runner

 Juanjo Ozkariz, also from San Sebastián, seconds what his friend Patxi said.
 "Our beloved and fondly remembered Rafa Puignau was the creator and ideologue behind the race.
 He was deeply in love with this sport and never missed a beat of what was going on in the world of athletics."

 Manual timing, chips…

-This amateur operation gradually evolved thanks to the introduction of better technology that made the logistics much simpler.
+This amateur operation gradually evolved thanks to the introduction of improved technology that made logistics much simpler.
 "It was insane.
-The course of the first edition consisted of one lap of a 4-kilometre circuit and two of a 19-kilometre one.
+The course of the first edition consisted of one lap of a 4-kilometer circuit and two of a 19-kilometer.
 Our decision to measure the distance with a measuring wheel turned out to be calamitous because the road was riddled with potholes.
 From then on, we used a tape measure.
-It was an arduous system that kept us busy for many a Sunday.
-A group of officials would go out and take turns every 25 metres until we got to 100 metres, repeating the process until we got to 42.195 kilometres.
+A group of officials would go out and take turns every 25 meters until we got to 100 meters, repeating the process until we got to 42.195 kilometers.
 The Paseo Nuevo used to be part of the course, but it had to be removed to spare runners the experience of getting battered by the waves.
-We had 2,500 starters and many of them were so young that nowadays it would be forbidden, nay, unthinkable.
+We had 2,500 starters and many of them were so young that nowadays it would be forbidden, unthinkable.
 It was striking to see all the men finishing with bleeding nipples.
-The sports gear, shoes, shorts and so on, was nothing like what we have today.
-Timing was manual and the athletes used to fasten their race numbers to their shirts using safety pins.
-Then came chips fixed to shoelaces and now we have chips embedded in the race numbers."
+The sports gear, shoes, shorts and so on, was nothing like what we have nowadays.
+Timing was manual and the athletes used to fasten their bib numbers to their shirts using safety pins.
+Then came chips fixed to shoelaces and now we have chips embedded in bib numbers".

 A global change begins with a first individual step: accept the challenge.